MarkM-dev/Previews-client/readme.md

 * **Prevent Automatic Video Quality Change**
     - Prevents automatic video quality change when twitch is in the background (when switching tabs / tasks).
-    - prevents 99% of Twitch player errors (#1000, #2000).
+    - Prevents 99% of Twitch player errors (#1000, #2000).
-    - prevents that video hang when switching back to the Twitch tab after it was in the background for a while.
+    - Prevents that video hang when switching back to the Twitch tab after it was in the background for a while.
       <br/><br/>